brege/flavor-project/README.md

 * the similarity matrix calculation can be done better than what is being done currently
-* rules for parsing the book and trimming its outfile were not combined into one, because it may be useful to keep as much grammar in tact for cullinary context, and using the dataframe tool to get things more data-friendly for visualization
 * graph playground really whould be done in javascript, so the nodes have hover text, ability to input queries, just navigate the whole set in general